BU-CLOUD-F20/Building_CI_CD_for_API/README.md

 8. Manually approve the pull request
 9. Pipeline will deploy to OpenShift if all tests passed

-# Deploy the URL Shortener Locally
+# Run the URL Shortener App Locally

 1. Install virtual env on your local machine
     1. Windows User: python -m venv env